-Medicaid providers must comply with the following requirements to be eligible to bill for service:
+Medicaid and NCHC providers must comply with the following requirements to be eligible to bill for service:

 - a.
-Residential providers who bill direct to Medicaid must be licensed by the Division of Health Service Regulation (122-C) and credentialed by-NC Medicaid unless provided by a IHS or compact operated by a Federally Recognized Tribe as allowed in 25 USC 1621t and 1647a or provided by a State or Federally operated facility. - Level I and Level II therapeutic foster care providers are licensed under Division of Social Service (131-D) as family setting homes.
-Medicaid does not reimburse Level I providers directly.
-LMEs bill Medicaid for this service through contractual arrangements with the providers.
+Residential providers who bill direct to Medicaid or NCHC must be licensed by the Division of Health Service Regulation (122-C) and endorsed by the LME or credentialed by the Prepaid Inpatient Health Plan. - b.
+Level I and Level II therapeutic foster care providers are licensed under Division of Social Service (131-D) as family setting homes.
+Neither Medicaid nor NCHC

-Level II program type through Level IV residential providers must be licensed by the Division of Health Service Regulation as a Mental Health Facility under 10A NCAC 27G or equivalent federally recognized tribal code or Indian Health Service regulation.
+Level II program type through Level IV residential providers must be licensed by the Division of Health Service Regulation as a Mental Health Facility under 10A NCAC 27G.